 - Dessert utensils rest horizontally above the plate.

-- Bread plate sits above the forks, accompanied by a butter knife.
+- The bread plate sits above the forks, accompanied by a butter knife.

 - Glassware appears above the knives, arranged by usage order.